silviaCerby/gitbook/docs/how-to_use_cerby/cerby_web_app/secrets/view-the-secret-history-and-restore-a-secret.md

 ---
-description: This article describes how to view the history and restore the secrets you've added or that you were granted shared access as Owner in Cerby
+description: "This article describes how to view the history and restore the secrets you've added or that you were granted shared access as Owner in Cerby"
 intercom_id: 8705415
 ---